infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 -Half day refresher training once a year for all staff -Aangan, Rainbow and CSA recommend a standardised discipline code/code of conduct
 @aangan Child-friendly material should be created along with capacity building workshops for staff on how to use this material at the time of the child’s entry.
 The objective would be to welcome and reassure the child and prepare him/her for the interview with the PO.
--Duty of taking care of sick children who need help bathing, using toilets should be rotated regularly -Children’s committees are created for peer learning and sharing, take their complaints seriously -A female caregiver always accompanies the children on the bus -All visitors must be accompanied by staff
--One manager in the home at all times, day and night -Male visitors not allowed after 7 pm
--Security guard mandatory, visitors given passes -Avoid sending child home if there’s a history of abuse or if the child is scared -relatives/guardians need to sign a register before taking the child out -Create a code of conduct for all stakeholders

 ### Code of conduct